mannasamudrammahesh/TechSprint-Hackathon/README.md

 ## 🌟 About

 Healix is a comprehensive mental health platform that combines cutting-edge AI technology with compassionate care.
-Powered by Google's Gemini AI, Healix provides real-time mental health counseling, personalized support, and evidence-based resources to help you on your mental wellness journey.
+Powered by the LLaMA Scout model, Healix provides real-time mental health counseling, personalized support, and evidence-based resources to help you on your mental wellness journey.

 ### ✨ Key Features